Milan-Ecsedi/Graduation_project_backend/README.md

 # Description

-A backend application coded in Nest.js, made for our graduation projects which is a course learning multiplatform application.
+Gritos backend application coded in Nest.js, made for our graduation projects which is a course learning multiplatform application.

 ## Requirements
 -NodeJS 18.16(LTS) or higher <br>